manherfo/eks-app/README.md

 5. Run `docker push <AWS-ACCOUNT>.dkr.ecr.us-east-2.amazonaws.com/blocks:latest` to push the Docker image to the registry.

-## Applying the Ansible Playbook
+## Applying the kubernetes manifest

 1. Navigate to the `kubernetes` directory.

-2. Run `ansible-playbook ansible-deployment.yml` to apply the Ansible playbook.
+2. Run `kubectl apply -f deployment.yaml` ¡

 ## Pipeline